IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 ## $PlatformShort$ Radial Pie Chart

-The [Radial Pie Chart](radial-chart.md) belongs to a group of radial charts and uses pie slices that extend from the center of chart towards locations of data points.
+The Radial Pie Chart belongs to a group of Radial Charts and uses belongs to a group of radial charts and uses pie slices that extend from the center of chart towards locations of data points.
 This chart type takes concepts of categorizing multiple series of data points and wraps them around a circular axis rather than stretching data points along a horizontal line.

 <code-view style="height: 600px"